Abuse the Module

 PasswordFox.exe, I can steal at least 324,000,000 passwords in all of 60 seconds.

-This is what happens when a hacker abuses the module - and today, we'll go behind the screen to watch what really happens.
+This is what happens when a hacker abuses the module - and today, we'll go behind the screen to watch what's really going on.

 According to Tim Johnson at the Mcclatchy Washington Bureau,